utsavprabhakar/utsavprabhakar.github.io/_posts/2025-04-22-Strange-Waters.md

 A game started, initially for fun\
 A game of pretence, a game no one won\
-Was this how life will be\
+Is this how life had become\
 The breeze had changed, the birds could sense a storm

 The fire dwindled, the nets laid bare\